heig-lherman/cheatsheets/README.md

-# cheatsheets
+# Exam cheatsheets

-Cheatsheets that I created when preparing exams to use during the tests
+Here are the cheatsheets that I created when preparing exams.

+Built using LaTeX, macros and lots of sweat and tears.